ethereum-optimism/community-hub/src/docs/users/getting-started.md

 * **Near-instant transaction finality.** You know almost immediately if your transaction took place or not.
-* **Much lower transaction fees.** Typically between a 1% and 10% of of the cost on L1.
+* **Much lower transaction fees.** Typically between a 1% and 10% of the cost on L1.
   [For the current gas price and a few sample transactions' costs, see here](https://public-grafana.optimism.io/d/9hkhMxn7z/public-dashboard?orgId=1&refresh=5m).
 * **Decentralization.** All transactions are posted to L1 Ethereum, inheriting the strong security guarantees of Ethereum